LA-CoNGA/Preparation/syllabus/OurSyllabus/DetectorPhysicsSyllabus.md

 ### Required

-This course is largely based on the course created by J. Hetherington for PhD students at The Alan Turing Institue https://alan-turing-institute.github.io/rsd-engineeringcourse/
+This course is largely based on the course created by XXXXX

 ### Further reading